spack/spack/lib/spack/spack/cmd/installer/README.md

     buildable: False
 ```

-It is also entirely possible to use the CMake that comes with the Visual Studio
-install.
-We use the one installed externally as that is likely a more recent
-version.
+You can also use an external installation of CMake if you have one and prefer
+to use it.
 If you don't have a path to Ninja analogous to the above, then you can
 obtain it by running the Visual Studio Insaller and following the instructions
 in Step 1 of this walkthrough.